-Drain all of the sea strainers, heat exchangers and raw water supply and discharge lines for the engine raw water supply pump.
-Make sure all sea water has drained from the exhaust system.
-Once this is accomplished, properly winterize the engine by following the engine manufacturer's winterizing procedures located in your engine owner's manuals or contact a Pursuit dealer.
+Drain all of the sea strainers and raw water supply and discharge lines for the engine raw water supply pump.
+Make sure all water has drained from the exhaust system.
+Once this is accomplished please follow the engine manufacturer's winterizing procedures located in your engine owner's manual or contact a Pursuit dealer.